 Not all virtualization practitioners strive for extreme virtual machine-to-server consolidation ratios.
-IT administrators that value uptime and stability over maximum server
+IT administrators that value uptime and stability over maximum server efficiency might want to consider keeping the number of VMs (virtual machines) per server to a dull roar, said one VMware user.

 Tom Becchetti is senior capacity planner for a large Midwestern financial services firm and oversees 700 Windows and Linux servers with his colleagues.
 Of those, about 165 are VMs, spread across 40 VMware ESX 2.5 and three VMware ESX 3.x nodes.